MicrosoftDocs/power-platform/power-platform/admin/about-lockbox.md

 After access is granted to Microsoft, any action taking place in the Azure SQL database during the elevated access period is recorded and made available to your organization as SQL audit logs.
 You can export these logs to your own data lake.
 More information: [Audit lockbox requests](#audit-lockbox-requests)

 > [!NOTE]
-> Dataverse leverages several Azure storage technologies.
-A single Dataverse database could store data in Azure SQL, Azure Cosmos DB, Azure Storage, etc. When lockbox is applied to an environment with a Dataverse database, lockbox only protects the data that is stored in Azure SQL.
+> When you turn on lockbox for an environment with a Dataverse database, lockbox only supports access requests to Dataverse data stored in Azure SQL.
+Any Dataverse data stored in non-SQL data stores is currently out of scope.
+When lockbox is applied to an environment with a Dataverse database, lockbox only protects the data that is stored in Azure SQL.
 Any data located in other data stores is currently out of scope.

 ## Workflow